 Having retired from a rewarding career managing the design and development of environmental earth remote sensing spacecraft ground systems, Stephen now devotes more time to landscape and nature photography.

 He has served as the Director, Assistant Director, and Education Coordinator of the Central Maryland Photographer's Guild in Howard County, and formed and led its DSLR Users Group.
 Stephen has led classroom and in-the-field workshops on flower and birds-in-flight photography.
 He has given technical presentations on digital camera technologies, optics, and in-camera image data compression, buffering architectures, and throughput performance when shooting high speed burst-mode birds-in-flight action.
 He has served as an instructor at Longwood Gardens, As part of their Continuing Education Program, his Photographing Fantastic Foliage workshops guided students in photographing foliage patterns, forms, and textures.

 The mid-Atlantic region offers nature photographers many venues and year-round opportunities to photograph resident and migratory birds: Bald Eagles and Ospreys in the Delmarva watershed; thousands of overwintering Snow Geese explosively lifting-off from a marsh at dusk; or a solitary Great Blue Heron patiently and stealthily stalking prey in wetland shallows.

-Diana, my wife and photography partner, catalogs and post processes our photographs.
-She initially honed her post processing skills using Photoshop CS3 to restore vintage 35 mm slides and prints.
-She uses Adobe's Creative Cloud for Photographers (Lightroom CC and Photoshop CC), and post processing applications from ON1, Topaz Labs, and HDRsoft.
+Diana, his wife and photography partner, catalogs and post processes their photographs.
+She is self-taught and initially honed her skills using Photoshop CS3 to restore vintage 35 mm prints.
+She uses Adobe's Creative Cloud for Photographers (Photoshop-CC, Lightroom-CC) and post-processing software products from ON1, Topaz Labs, and HDRsoft.